www.animallaw.info

 (a) A trust for the care of one or more designated domestic or pet animals is valid.
 The trust terminates when no living animal is covered by the trust.
-A governing instrument shall be liberally construed to bring the transfer within this Section, to presume against a merely precatory or honorary nature of its disposition, and to carry out the general intent of the transferor.
+A trust instrument shall be liberally construed to bring the transfer within this Section, to presume against a merely precatory or honorary nature of its disposition, and to carry out the general intent of the transferor.
 Extrinsic evidence is admissible in determining the transferor's intent.

 (b) A trust for the care of one or more designated domestic or pet animals is subject to the following provisions: